-The drops need to be dusted with powdered sugar, cornstarch or arrowroot starch to keep them from sticking together.
-Keep them in a cool, dry place and they should last for a few weeks.
+The drops need to be dusted with powdered sugar, cornstarch, or arrowroot starch to keep them from sticking together.
+Store them in a cool, dry place, and they should last for a few weeks.
 Dust them again if they become sticky.

 Homemade Lemon Ginger Clove Cough Drops

 - 1 cup evaporated cane juice or granulated sugar